randomguy-on-internet/Reality-whitelist-checker/README.md

+Disclaimer, THIS TOOL IS MADE FOR RESEARCH PURPOSES ONLY!

 What is this?
 TLDR;This script has been made to checks multiple SNIs to detemine upload speed of each SNI in a reality Server, Makes your life easier!